Józef Lubański: Life and works

 Lubanski obtained the degree of magister philosophies at Wilna in 1937.
-He then worked for two years as an assistant in theoretical physics at Polish universities, and obtained a grant in order to travel to Holland and to work under Prof. H. A. Kramers at Leyden.
+He then worked for two years as an assistant in theoretical physics at Polish universities, and obtained a grant in order to travel to the Netherlands and to work under Hans Kramers at Leiden University.
 His original intention was to go to Copenhagen in the following year, although the Second World War prevented this.

 Lubanski worked with Léon Rosenfeld at Utrecht, and dating from this period he wrote a number of papers on the properties of mesons mainly in the journal Physica, one in the Arkiv för matematik, astronomi och fysik.